freqtrade/freqtrade/docs/recursive-analysis.md

 ### How does the command work?

-- Firstly an initial backtest is carried out using the supplied timerange to generate a benchmark for indicator values.
+- Firstly an initial indicator calculation is carried out using the supplied timerange to generate a benchmark for indicator values.
 - After setting the benchmark it will then carry out additional runs for each different startup candle count.
 - It will then compare the indicator values at the last candle rows and report the differences in a table.